No more pads. This revolutionary procedure restores bladder control for

 a few days.
 During this time, there should be little interference with

-daily activities; however, you should avoid heavy lifting and intercourse
+daily activities; however, you should avoid both heavy lifting and intercourse

 for 4 weeks.

-who have special interest in helping you become empowered to not only
+interest in helping you become empowered to not only regain bladder control,

 There is no controversy (nor FDA warning) regarding the use of prolene